AveryJD/website-analytics-with-avery/static/posts/007_trade_deadline_winners.md

 2026 Trade Deadline Recap and Winners (Live)
 March 5, 2026
-This live blog tracks all trades made during the week of the 2026 NHL trade deadline.
+This live blog tracks all trades and signings made during the week of the 2026 NHL trade deadline.
 As deals occur, they will be added to the post, and once the deadline has passed, the three biggest winners of the deadline, in my opinion, will be highlighted and analyzed.

 # Introduction
-This live blog tracks all trades made during the week of the NHL trade deadline (March 1–March 6, 2026).
-Deals are organized by team to show what each organization added and what they moved out before the deadline.
-There is also a section for trades that have not yet been made official or are pending a player waiving trade protection.
+This live blog tracks all the moves made during the week of the NHL trade deadline (March 1–March 6, 2026).
+Trades are organized by team to show what each organization added and what they moved out in total before the deadline.
+There is also a section for trades that have not yet been made official or are pending a player waiving trade protection as well as well as any signings made in this timeframe.

-Draft picks are displayed by round (for example, a first-round pick is shown as 1st).
-Players with retained salary are labeled accordingly, and prospects are listed with (P) beside their name.

 # The Moves

 ## Trades
 Below are each team's trade deadline moves, including what they traded for and who they traded away.
+Draft picks are displayed by round (for example, a first-round pick is shown as 1st).
+Players with retained salary are labeled accordingly, and any prospects are listed with (P) beside their name.

 | Team | Traded For | Traded Away |
 |---|---|---|